iWinston/typeorm-plus/docs/select-query-builder.md

 // result will be like this: [{ id: 1, sum: 25 }, { id: 2, sum: 13 }, ...]
 ```

-## What are aliases stand for?
+## What are aliases for?

-We used `createQueryBuilder("user")` everywhere.
-But what is "user" there?
+We used `createQueryBuilder("user")`.
+But what is "user"?
-Answer is: its just a regular SQL alias.
+It's just a regular SQL alias.
-We use that alias everywhere in expressions where we work with selected data.
+We use aliases everywhere in except when we work with selected data.

-`createQueryBuilder("user")` is equivalent for:
+`createQueryBuilder("user")` is equivalent to:

 ```typescript
 createQueryBuilder()